Newport, Wales: Norman invasion and early modern Newport

-Around the settlement, the new town grew to become Newport, obtaining its first charter in 1314 and was granted a second one, by Hugh Stafford, 2nd Earl of Stafford in 1385 (the Newport coat of arms reflects those of the Staffords: theirs was a red chevron - pointing upwards- on a gold field, Newport's is a red chevron reversed - pointing downward - on the same background.)
+Around the settlement, the new town grew to become Newport.
+Newport obtained its first charter in 1314.
+It was granted a second one by Hugh Stafford, 2nd Earl of Stafford in 1385.
+The Newport coat of arms reflects those of the Staffords: theirs was a red chevron - pointing upwards- on a gold field, Newport's is a red chevron reversed - pointing downward - on the same background.
 In the 14th century Augustinian friars came to Newport where they built an isolation hospital for infectious diseases.
 After its closure the hospital lived on in the place name "Spytty Fields" (a corruption of ysbyty, the Welsh for hospital).
 "Austin Friars" also remains a street name in the city.

 During the Last War for Welsh Independence in 1402 Rhys Gethin, General for Owain Glyndŵr, forcibly took Newport Castle together with those at Cardiff, Llandaff, Abergavenny, Caerphilly, Caerleon and Usk.
 During the raid the town of Newport was badly burned and Saint Woolos church destroyed.

 A third charter, establishing the right of the town to run its own market and commerce came from Humphrey Stafford, 1st Duke of Buckingham in 1426.
 By 1521, Newport was described as having "....a good haven coming into it, well occupied with small crays [merchant ships] where a very great ship may resort and have good harbour."
 Trade was thriving with the nearby ports of Bristol and Bridgwater and industries included leather tanning, soap making and starch making.
 The town's craftsmen included bakers, butchers, brewers, carpenters and blacksmiths.
 A further charter was granted by James I in 1623.

 During the English Civil War in 1648 Oliver Cromwell's troops camped overnight on Christchurch Hill overlooking the town before their attack on the castle the next day.
 A cannonball dug up from a garden in nearby Summerhill Avenue, dating from this time, now rests in Newport Museum.